Preetojha08/Registration-And-Login-in-Android-Application/README.md

 # Registration And Login in Android Application

-Registartion and Login with SQl database on free server (000Webhosting).
+New user Registartion and Login with username or email and password with SQl database managed by PHPMYADMIN over free server (000Webhosting).